denwilliams/mqtt-state/README.md

 Allows for transformation of MQTT input events into managed state that is output in realtime as MQTT events, and fetchable at any time using Prometheus or simple JSON via HTTP.

+> BREAKING CHANGE IN 2.0 - now uses Accept header rather than always returning JSON.
+Note you can override the accept header using query string (?accept=application/json).
+This was primarily to allow Node-RED to continue fetch in JSON.

 ![Overview](overview.png)

 ## Environment